Woburn is listed in The Sunday Times (March17th, 2013) as one of the 'Best places to live in Britain' and "merits more than a day trip".

 Woburn hosts a popular Village Festival on the first weekend of September every year attracting thousands of visitors.

-Facilities for residents and visitors include a heated outdoor swimming pool open in the summer months, the Village Hall, St. Mary's Church and Woburn Lower School.
+Facilities for residents and visitors include an outdoor swimming pool open in the summer months, the Village Hall, St. Mary's Church and Woburn Lower School.
 Woburn also has a monthly Farmers' Market on the third Sunday of the month organised by the Village Traders.

-Woburn has been chosen as the location for a brand new Center Parcs due to open in 2014.
+Woburn has also been chosen as the location for a brand new Center Parcs opened in 2014.

 This beautiful Georgian village is brimming with a wide selection of specialist shops, pubs, restaurants and hotels.